Cedric0303/RoPaSci360/README.md

 - [ ] implement targeting system
 - [ ] write more eval funcs
 - [ ] create target_enemy alg itself
+- [ ] think about what to do for throws